 Sit up straight, don’t put your elbows on the table, and don’t cross your legs.
 The distance between people and the table is better to facilitate the use of tableware.

-3. methods and precautions for using knife, fork and spoon
+3. methods and precautions for using knife, fork, and spoon

 When eating with a knife and fork, take the knife and fork from the outside to the inside. (lefties can take them in reverse, but they should put them back in place after eating.) hold the fork in the left hand and the knife in the right hand; When using the knife, the blade must not be outward.
-When putting down the knife and fork during the meal, the knife and fork should be placed in an “eight” shape and placed on the edge of the plate respectively.
-The blade is facing towards itself, which means that you will continue to eat.
+When putting down the knife and fork during the meal, they knife and fork should be placed in an “eight” shape and placed on the edge of the plate respectively.
+The blade is facing toward itself, which means that you will continue to eat.
 After each dish, put the knife and fork together on the plate, indicating that the waiter can remove the tableware.
-If it is a conversation, you can hold a knife and fork without putting it down.
+If it is a conversation, you can hold a knife and fork without putting them down.
 When you don’t use a knife, you can hold a fork with your right hand.
 However, if you need to make gestures, you should put down the knife and fork.
 Never wave and shake the knife and fork in the air with your hand.
 Never hold a knife or fork in one hand and wipe your mouth with a napkin in the other hand.
 Never hold a wine cup in one hand and a fork in the other hand.
 Please remember, at any time, do not put one end of the knife and fork on the plate and the other end on the table.

 The knives, forks and spoons used in Western food have their own uses and cannot be replaced or mixed.

 The knife is used to cut food.
 Do not use the knife to pick up food and send it to your mouth.
 Remember: hold the knife in your right hand.
-If there are three kinds of knives with different specifications at the same time, the usage is: the one with small serrations is used to cut meat food; Medium size used to cut large pieces of vegetables into small pieces; The small knife with a round tip and some upturned top is used to cut small bread, and then use it to pick some jam and cream on the bread.
+If there are three kinds of knives with different specifications at the same time, the usage is: the one with small serrations is used to cut meat food; the Medium size is used to cut large pieces of vegetables into small pieces; The small knife with a round tip and some upturned top is used to cut small bread, and then use it to pick some jam and cream on the bread.

 The fork should be held with the left hand, and the action should be light when forking the food into the mouth.
 Pick up an appropriate amount of food and put it into your mouth at one time.
 When the fork picks up food and puts it into the mouth, the teeth only touch the food.
 Do not bite the fork, and do not let the knife and fork make a sound on the teeth or on the plate.

 Spoons.
-In formal occasions, there are many kinds of spoons.
-The small ones are used for coffee and dessert, that is, dessert; Flat for buttering and serving cakes; The larger one is used to drink soup or to pack small pieces of food; The largest is for sharing soup, which is common in buffets.
+On formal occasions, there are many kinds of spoons.
+The small ones are used for coffee and dessert, that is, dessert; Flat for buttering and serving cakes; The larger one is used to drink soup or to pack small pieces of food; The largest one is for sharing soup, which is common in buffets.

 4. precautions during meals

 Bread is usually broken into small pieces and sent to the mouth.
 When spreading butter and jam, break the bread into small pieces before spreading.
 When eating, you should shut up and chew.
 Do not lick your lips or smack your lips to make a sound.
 You can’t make a sound when drinking soup.
 If the soup is overheated, you can eat it after it cools a little.
 Don’t blow it with your mouth.
 Ladle the soup from the inside out with a spoon.
 When the soup in the soup plate is almost finished, tilt the outside of the soup plate slightly with your left hand and ladle it out with a spoon.
-When you finish the soup, leave the spoon in the soup plate (bowl) and point the spoon to yourself.
-When eating fish, meat and other dishes with thorns or bones, do not spit them out directly.
+When you finish the soup, leave the spoon on the soup plate (bowl) and point the spoon to yourself.
+When eating fish, meat, and other dishes with thorns or bones, do not spit them out directly.
 You can cover your mouth with a napkin and gently spit them on the fork and put them into the plate.
 To eat noodles, roll up the noodles with a fork and then put them into the mouth.

 When drinking coffee, if you need to add milk or sugar, use a small spoon to stir well, and then put the small spoon on the coffee saucer.
 Drink with a cup handle in your right hand and a dish in your left hand.
 Don’t drink with spoons.
 Don’t bite the whole fruit when you eat it.
 You should first cut it into four pieces with a fruit knife, then remove the skin and core with a knife, and then eat it with a fork.